Krishna: Life and legends

-This summary is a mythological account, based on literary details from the Mahābhārata, the Harivamsa, the Bhagavata Purana, and the Vishnu Purana.
+This summary is an account based on literary details from the Mahābhārata, the Harivamsa, the Bhagavata Purana, and the Vishnu Purana.
 The scenes from the narrative are set in ancient India, mostly in the present states of Uttar Pradesh, Bihar, Rajasthan, Haryana, Delhi, and Gujarat.
 The legends about Krishna's life are called Krishna charitas (IAST: Kṛṣṇacaritas).

 Birth

-In the Krishna Charitas, Krishna is born to Devaki and her husband, Vasudeva, of the Yadava clan in Mathura.
+In the Krishna Charitas, Krishna is born to Devaki and her husband, Vasudeva, in Mathura.
 Devaki's brother is a tyrant named Kamsa.
 At Devaki's wedding, according to Puranic legends, Kamsa is told by fortune tellers that a child of Devaki would kill him.
 Sometimes, it is depicted as an akashvani announcing Kamsa's death.
 Kamsa arranges to kill all of Devaki's children.
 When Krishna is born, Vasudeva secretly carries the infant Krishna away across the Yamuna, and exchanges him with Yashoda's daughter.
 When Kamsa tries to kill the newborn, the exchanged baby appears as the Hindu goddess Yogamaya, warning him that his death has arrived in his kingdom, and then disappears, according to the legends in the Puranas.
 Krishna grows up with Nanda and his wife, Yashoda, near modern-day Mathura.
 Two of Krishna's siblings also survive, namely Balarama and Subhadra, according to these legends.
 The day of the birth of Krishna is celebrated as Krishna Janmashtami.